febiAlfarabi/pojoing/README.md

 It can be used for mapping, post data in request body where the project uses spring java for building application

-You don't need anymore to create duplicate Dto / Pojo class which represent ORM class, just write your ORM class and annotate it with @Dto, then the regular pojo class would be generated for you.
+You don't need anymore to create duplicate Dto / Pojo class which represent ORM class, just write your ORM class and annotate it with @Sumatera, then the regular pojo class would be generated for you.